Layouts

 </nav>

 Each TOC entry has id (heading anchor), text (plain text), level (2-6), and children (nested headings).
-See Content for TOC configuration options.
+TOC extraction is controlled by content.markdown.toc (default: true).
+Heading anchor IDs are controlled separately by content.markdown.goldmark.autoHeadingID – disabling TOC does not disable heading IDs (see Content).